 Exams take place at the end of each semester in order to validate the ECTS (European credit transfer and accumulation system) gained.
-At the end of the training course, a short summary of their stay at the National Heritage Institute is expected of the students.
+At the end of the training course, a short summary of their stay at the National Institute of Cultural Heritage is expected of the students.

 The library, documentation centre and computer equipment within the department of conservators-restorers are available to international students under the same conditions as those set forth for the student conservators-restorers.
 They also hold an Inp student card.